 How is my kid’s teacher using Zoom?

-Teachers are using Zoom differently, depending on their skills, and their students’ needs.
+Teachers use Zoom differently, depending on their skills and students’ needs.

 Zoom offers lots of information for teachers, including:

 · A downloadable PDF of tips and tricks